 How does PIN on Mobile work?

 PIN entry in a PIN on Mobile scenario works differently than the traditional terminals with physical keypads.
 In PIN on Mobile, the PIN is entered through a keypad on the touchscreen of a payment device.
 These payment card devices are PCI compliant and can be integrated with any POS system.

 With PIN on mobile, a chip card reader is still used to initiate the payment, but the PIN is entered through a software application running on the merchant’s COTS.
 This software application securely accepts the PIN without letting the mobile device’s system interfere, thus insuring security.

 PIN on mobile eliminates the need for the card reader to include a physical keypad, which means the card reader is typically smaller and less expensive and idea for small and micro-merchants who might not have the budget for a more comprehensive, enterprise-grade solution.

 Hope this was helpful.
 Feel free to ask your PIN on Mobile related questions in the comments section below or you can also submit your questions on our Ask an Expert section.

-Irfan Nasir is the VP of Product and Solutions at Ingenico Group, North America
+Irfan Nasir is the Head of Solutions Development & Deployment at Ingenico Group, North America